adyork/python-ecology-lesson/_episodes/22-defensive.md

 > three of which were in *Science* - because his code had inadvertently switched
 > the rows and columns of a data table.
 >
-> ### Resources:
-> * [The Turing Way: Code Testing](https://the-turing-way.netlify.app/reproducible-research/testing.html?highlight=unit%20test).
-Great information about why and how to test.
-This includes guidance for other languages too, not just python.
-> * [The Hitchhiker’s Guide to Python: Testing Your Code](https://docs.python-guide.org/writing/tests/) Targeted guidance for ways to test in python.
 >
 {: .callout}